 My achievements are vast!
 The experience I have is dynamic and expansive.
 I am Thankful for all of it, I really am.
 I haven’t been gifted a lot of what I have achieved.
 It has all come down from solid hard work.
 Quite frankly I still cannot understand how I have achieved it all, despite my caring responsibilities and what I have had to manage.

 I am looking forward to the time off now to really cultivate who I am and focus attention on the important things.
 Whilst I have commitments to the Jurassic Park Podcast and this blog, these are side things which I can dip in and out of as much as I like.
-I will finish my Masters, ultimately I don’t know what life has in store for me.
-I will continue to support the blog, but for now I am taking a break from blog posts for a short while.
+I will finish my Masters, ultimately I don’t know what life has in store for me but I am very excited for what lies ahead.

 If you are interested in reading through the vast amounts of articles about my volunteering and all the palaeontology stuff I have been up to you can view them all on my LinkedIn page.
 I hope this blog post has been insightful and helpful especially.
 If you are wanting to pursue a career in palaeontology and would like advice feel free to email me through my contact page!